-Research MOU
+Research Network MOU

 Introduction

 Penn State’s institutional data is a mission critical asset.
 Policies and protections on the network have been crafted to safeguard this data.
-As technology has evolved, larger data sets, and needs for high speed, low impedance research networks have become a business need for Penn State to remain competitive in the research space.
-TNS, RCC, and SOS have worked together to provide 10G network for researchers.TNS will maintain the network, and SOS will provide oversight.
+As technology has evolved, larger data sets, and needs for high speed, low impedance research networks have become a required business need for Penn State to remain competitive in the research space.
+The intent of a new 10GB research network is to maximize bandwidth available to researchers who have the need for high speed connections in support of their research activities.
+TNS, RCC, and SOS have worked together to provide 10G networking for researchers.
+The new network will be referred to as the “Research Network”.
+TNS will maintain the network, and SOS will provide oversight.

 This MOU sets the expectations for the activities and data that are appropriate on this network.